joshakeman/service-practice/notes.md

 *Bill Opinion*: I'm not a fan of bringing in third party libraries for tests.
 The only exception is a package from Google that does deep compares

 *Bill Opinion*: Each package should have its own type system ... you shouldn't have a common type system.

+Local testing best practices around cloud ... alot of clouds let you run a local version of their DB ... use that and containerize